-Previous studies with rats have revealed some startling insight for how the minds of human addicts probably work.
-In the lab, rats that were addicts repeatedly choose the substance over eating, drinking, resting, having sex, and other basic behaviors.
+Previous studies with rats have revealed some startling insight into how the minds of human addicts probably work.
+In the lab, rats that were addicts repeatedly choose the substance overeating, drinking, resting, having sex, and other basic behaviors.
 Even when the addictive substance was made difficult to get to—requiring rats to cross over an electrified grid—they still choose to get to the drug, despite the jolt.

 Is Addiction a Choice?

-This last part of the study is telling, because it implies that a drug addiction can even overwrite a being’s instinct for survival.
+This last part of the study is telling because it implies that drug addiction can even overwrite a being’s instinct for survival.
 And it’s logical to reason that if the survival instinct is compromised, any and all other instincts, behaviors or personality traits can be compromised as well.